geudde/attic-chest/pages/13.reference/05.porden-coeur/volume2/docs.md

 [^32]: Philip Augustus was immediately informed of <span class="smallcaps">Richard’s</span> captivity by a messenger from the Emperor.
 From France the news passed into England.

 [^33]: It is said that he even did homage to Philip for the crown of England.

+[^34]: When Philip summoned Rouen to surrender, the seneschal of Normandy replied that the doors were open, if he choose to enter: but Philip was too wary to risk his safety upon such doubtful ground.
+He burned his magazines and retired.

+[^35]: Avisa, the second wife of John, was the daughter and heiress of the Earl of Gloucester, and promoted the cause of her husband throughout her extensive domain.